-It’s just a fact of life, however, that babies and kids born early are more likely to get sick with illnesses like RSV than those born at full term.
-A preemie may already have weak lungs along with an immune system so immature that it is essentially non existent, and infections like RSV are no joke.
+It’s just a fact of life that babies and kids born early are more likely to get sick with illnesses like RSV than those born at full term.
+A preemie may already have weak lungs along with an immune system so immature that it is essentially non-existent, and infections like RSV are no joke.
 Even the common cold can send a preemie to the hospital!
-I knew that my relatives and friends who fell into the “germ exposure is important” camp were only trying to be helpful, but at the same time I also knew that everyone in a preemie’s life – like grandparents, aunts and uncles, siblings, cousins, and friends – should be responsible for keeping her healthy.
+I knew that my relatives and friends who fell into the “germ exposure is important” camp were only trying to be helpful, but at the same time I also knew that everyone in a preemie’s life – like grandparents, aunts and uncles, siblings, cousins, and friends – could be and should be responsible for keeping her healthy.

-So even if you’re not a preemie parent, you can still protect preemies from RSV and other illnesses by taking a few simple steps and following these guidelines:
+Do you want to help protect preemies from RSV during RSV Awareness Month and all year long?
+Even if you’re not a preemie parent, you can still protect preemies from RSV and other wintertime illnesses like colds and the flu by following these guidelines:

 - Likewise, there will be plenty of time for visiting.
 If you’re feeling the least bit sick yourself or you’ve been around sick people at your job or in your household, reschedule that upcoming visit.

 - Get your seasonal flu shot and encourage anyone else who will be around a preemie to do the same.
 That one tiny jab not only protects you from the flu, but also helps you avoid passing on the flu if you practice good hand washing habits.

 - Offer to help parents stay on top of errands that require going to places where exposure to sick people is a possibility.
 For example, doing a bi-weekly grocery run for the family means one less trip to a crowded store and one less chance of running into someone with RSV.

 - Be understanding when moms and dads of preemies bow out of holiday parties or decline invitations to events where there will be crowds.
 Besides the risk of exposure to colds, the flu, and RSV, many preemies find that kind of atmosphere overwhelming.